Study On Young Adults Suggests Eating Regularly Is The Key To Weight Management

-Dieting may seem like the instinctive thing to do for many people who want to lose weight, or maintain a healthy weight.
+Dieting may seem like the instinctive thing to do for many people who want to lose or maintain a healthy weight.
 But a new study from Finland suggests that regular meals are more helpful than dieting when it comes to accomplishing the latter task.

-According to a news release posted Saturday on EurekAlert, a team of researchers from the University of Helsinki looked at the results from the FinnTwin 16 study, where over 4,900 young adults, both male and female, answered questionnaires related to the variables that affect one’s weight.
-The participants were all 24-years-old at the time they took the surveys, and were followed up on 10 years later.
+According to a news release posted Saturday on EurekAlert, a team of researchers from the University of Helsinki looked at the results from the FinnTwin 16 study, where over 4,900 young adults, both male, and female, answered questionnaires related to the variables that affect one’s weight.
+The participants were all 24-years-old at the time they took the surveys and were followed up with 10 years later.

 In that one decade in between, most of the participants gained some weight, with the women gaining an average of 0.9 kilograms (2 pounds), and the men gaining slightly more, at 1 kilogram (2.2 pounds).
 Only 7.5 percent of the women and 3.8 percent of the men lost weight in between the survey and the follow-up.
 The researchers also noted some variables that affected the risk of weight gain for each gender, apart from eating habits.
 For the women, consumption of sugary drinks, childbirth, and “poor contentment with life” were among the factors, while men had a higher risk of gaining weight if they were smokers.